Shreshtasingh/Model_management_website/README.md

 # Model_management_website
 Model Management Website
 This project is a responsive Model Management Website built with HTML, CSS, and enhanced by GSAP and Locomotive animations.
 It offers a modern, animated experience suitable for showcasing model portfolios, upcoming events, and agency information.
-The website includes an animated marquee for dynamic content display, adding a unique and stylish touch.
+The website includes an animated marquee for dynamic content display, adding a unique and stylish touch  and animated hover effects for added interactivity.

 Features
 Responsive Design: Adapts seamlessly across devices, from desktop to mobile, ensuring a consistent experience.
 GSAP & Locomotive Animations: Smooth animations and scroll effects that enhance user engagement.
 Animated Marquee: A continuous scrolling marquee for announcements or featured content, adding vibrancy and interactivity to the design.
 User-Friendly Navigation: Intuitive layout and navigation optimized for ease of use and aesthetic appeal.
+Animated Hover Effects: Interactive hover animations on images and buttons to highlight elements and improve user experience.

 Technologies Used
 HTML5